comphy-lab/ECOGEN/docs/sphinx_docs/source/Chap8_1Overview.rst

 	* Create new test cases.
 	* Generate the main input file *ECOGEN.xml* to prepare runs.
 	* Edit essential settings for one or several test cases: Output format, flow model, fluid models, mesh dimensions (or mesh file choice), initial conditions and boundary conditions.
-	* Visualize equation-of-state parameter library (editing these parameters is possible directely through the interface).
+	* Visualize equation-of-state parameter library (editing these parameters is possible directly through the interface).

 .. admonition:: Limitations